 The bible has much to say about the relationship between knowing and loving.
 I won’t provide the argument here but will say they are more synonymous than not.
 It is impossible to be a lover of the one you never knew.

-I haven’t come up with any radical changes to my life, yet.
+I haven’t come up with any radical changes to my life yet.
 I still own a car, listen to podcasts, and keep the windows closed as I drive.
-I’ve tried turning off the sound and opening the windows some times.
+I’ve tried turning off the sound and opening the windows sometimes.
 Some good.
 I’m not sure.
 Perhaps I need to relearn how to walk.
 Or at least bike more like I used to.
 It would help me slow down.
 Though, as I alluded to earlier, modern life makes this difficult.

 I’m not going to feel guilty about everything and everyone.
 Some barriers are okay.
 I cannot love everyone.
 Jesus once only invited three of his disciples to a prayer meeting and at other times turned away those who asked for his time.
 It’s good to have priorities as long as we, in as far as it depends on us, listen.